Clinical Trials: Conduct and Analysis

 - In 100 words, state why you wish to enrol/participate in this course:

 In 100 words, state which skills you hope to acquire:

-Once your application has been approved, you will be sent a link to payment and a discount code if one is to be applied.
+Once your application has been approved, you will be sent a link to register and make payment.

 Dr Kimberley Goldsmith (Academic Lead)